 2012 (Freshman Year)

-Born Krystal Kate Welsh in Maryland on March 21, 1993...Daughter of Jeff and Lisa Welsh...has two sisters, Bonnie and Victoria, and one brother, Jakob...Majoring in bio-behavioral health with a minor of human development and family studies...Names spending time with family and friends as her favorite hobby, the Pittsburgh Steelers as her favorite pro sports team, seafood as her favorite food, and "Suits" as her favorite television show...Is a member of the Athletic Director's Leadership Institute at Penn State.
+Born Krystal Kate Welsh in Maryland on March 21, 1993...Daughter of Jeff and Lisa Welsh...Has two sisters, Bonnie and Victoria, and one brother, Jakob, who competed in gymnastics at Temple in 2014...Majoring in bio-behavioral health with a minor of human development and family studies...Names spending time with family and friends as her favorite hobby, the Pittsburgh Steelers as her favorite pro sports team, seafood as her favorite food, and "Suits" as her favorite television show...Is a member of the Athletic Director's Leadership Institute at Penn State.